GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: Evaluation

 Each experiment configuration is benchmarked three times in total to account for variability in query execution time.
 However, as we will see, our results are quite consistent across runs, with only minor deviations in query latencies.
 Additionally, each system is provided with a warmup phase before each run to reduce outliers caused by cold caches.

 Each query, as described above, contains unique parameters to support variability in query execution.
 We generate 50 unique parameter sets for each query type, and execute these in random order, i.e., shuffling all queries of all types before execution.
 We ensure that the order of execution is the same across all SUTs to ensure comparability of results.
-In our parallel workload setup, we either run 4, 8, or 16 concurrent clients that are each given a subset of the generated queries to run against the SUT.

 To provide a fair comparison between different systems, we need to ensure that each system is configured optimally for the benchmark workload.
-Within each database system, we create the necessary spatial, temporal, and spatiotemporal indexes to ensure optimal query performance as recommended by best practices, documentation, previous research, or the SUT's developers.
 All results can be found in our repository, which also includes our open source benchmarking suite.\footnote{\url{https://github.com/timchristianrese/GeoBenchr}}